 An area of outstanding natural beauty the Cotswolds stretches across 6 counties (Worcestershire, Gloucestershire, Wiltshire, Oxfordshire, Warwickshire, Bath and North East Somerset) and incorporates countless charming villages.
 This truly is an area that is quintessentially English.

-There are so many interesting cities to visit in the UK including Bath, Oxford, York, Liverpool.
+There are so many interesting cities to visit in the UK including Bristol, Bath, Oxford, York, Liverpool.
 If you are looking for some inspiration or tips to help you choose a particular city read my article about 12 cities to visit in England.

 The Lake District

-I have an itinerary for the Lake District to help with planning as well as a guide to the prettiest towns and villages.
+I have an itinerary for the Lake District to help with planning and a guide to the prettiest towns and villages.
 This is an area I highly recommend adding to your UK travel itinerary if you have time.
 (Why not stay in one of these amazing log cabins?)

 UK towns and villages